wrf/lavaLampPlot/README.md

 # lavaLampPlot #
-Instructions, python and R code for generating lava lamp plots of kmer coverage as the kmers themselves, or based on the raw reads.
+Instructions, python and R code for generating lava lamp plots of kmer coverage as the kmers themselves, or based on kmer-coverage averages on the raw reads.

 This tool was used in the analysis of the [*Hoilungia hongkongensis* genome](https://bitbucket.org/molpalmuc/hoilungia-genome/src/master/) ([Figure S2](https://doi.org/10.1371/journal.pbio.2005359.s002)).
 It is unlikely I will make a dedicated paper, so if these scripts are used, please cite the paper: